-3. EXTREME STORM
+4. EXTREME STORM

 Extreme storms are more commonly observed than any other natural hazard in South Australia.
-Extreme thunderstorms can occur at any time of the year, however in South Australia, they are more common in spring and summer.
-The Zone experiences storms several times per year.
-The Bureau of Meteorology has identified two types of extreme storm that can affect the Zone.
+The Bureau of Meteorology has identified two types of extreme storm that can impact the Zone.
 These are:

 Thunderstorm:

 - Heavy rainfall leading to flash flooding (>30 mm/h) - Wind gusts (90 km/h or greater) - Damaging hailstones (2cm diameter or greater) - Tornadoes